Climate change and food security

 Potentially, there is a so-called carbon dioxide 'fertilization' effect of increasing the ambient carbon dioxide.

-Even it were to work out in the real world all crops in all regions go into decline at a certain degree of warming and the all decline below todays yields.
-Bear in mind that the world population is going to increase along with the global temperature so we have ensure the world crop yield will increase substantially.
+Even it were to work out, in the real world all crops in all regions go into decline at a certain degree of warming and then all decline below today's yields.
+Bear in mind that the world population is going to increase along with the global temperature so we have to ensure the world crop yield will increase substantially.

 is that crop yields that have been steadily increasing could be stagnating.

 Under a situation of uncontrolled greenhouse gas pollution and global warming, which is our current situation, any beneficial effect from carbon dioxide fertilization will at best be small and short lived, as the IPCC says.